Sant'Andrea delle Fratte: Interior

 The interior has a single nave with three chapels on each side, and two small chapels on either side of the entrance.
 The decoration of the cupola is by Pasquale Marini.
 Along the nave in the first chapel is a wooden tempietto (temple) (1674) painted by Borgognone and on the wall is a "Baptism of Christ" of Ludovico Gimignani.
 In the chapel of Saint Francis de Sales is the funeral monument of Cardinal Pierluigi Carafa sculpted by Pietro Bracci.
 In the cloister, the lunettes are frescoed with stories from the Life of Saint Francesco by Marini, Francesco Cozza, and Filippo Gherardi.
 In the transept, the altar (1736) was designed by Filippo Barigioni, the altarpiece of Saint Francis of Paola was painted by Paris Nogari, the stuccoed angels were added by Giovanni Battista Maini.
 The presbytery dome has a fresco of the Multiplication of the loaves and fishes by Marini.
 Behind the altar, is a Crucifixion of Sant'Andrea by Giovanni Battista Lenardi, the Entombment of Sant'Andrea by Francesco Trevisani, and a Death of Saint Andrew by Lazzaro Baldi.

 The chapel in the left transept is dedicated to Saint Anne and was designed by Luigi Vanvitelli and Giuseppe Valadier with an altarpiece of Saints Anne, Young John the Baptist, and Mary by Giuseppe Bottani.

 In the third chapel on the left, by Domenico Bartolini, is dedicated to the Madonna of the Miracle to commemorate the place where, on 20 January 1842, the Blessed Virgin Mary reportedly appeared to a young Jewish man, Maria Alphonse Ratisbonne, leading him to convert to Catholicism.
 He later founded the Congregation of Notre-Dame de Sion (Our Lady of Sion), a group of Catholic priests, lay brothers and Religious Sisters dedicated to work for the conversion of Jews to Catholicism.
 In honor of this apparition, the pews of the church are oriented to this altar.
 In 1950 the chapel was completely renovated by the architect Marcello Piacentini and enriched with precious marble.

-St Maximillian Kolbe
+Maximillian Kolbe

-In this same Bartolini Chapel, St. Maximilian Kolbe celebrated his first Mass as a Priest in 1918.
-As Ratisbonne worked to convert Jews, St Maximilian founded the order Militia Immaculatae to convert sinners and enemies of the Church.
-St Maximilian was devoted to Mary and went on to found the periodical "Knights of the Immaculata" and undertook many missions to Asia before he was martyred by the Nazis at Auschwitz.
+In this same Bartolini Chapel, Maximilian Kolbe celebrated his first Mass as a Priest in 1918.
+As Ratisbonne worked to convert Jews, Maximilian founded the order Militia Immaculatae to convert sinners and enemies of the Church.
+Maximilian was devoted to the cult of the Virgin Mary and went on to found the periodical "Knights of the Immaculata" and undertook many missions to Asia before he was martyred by the Nazis at Auschwitz.